Taylor Hunt’s Story

 It was only during my fourth stay in a treatment center that I was finally brought to my knees and became willing to accept a plan for recovery.
 As I struggled to get sober, I slowly regained my will to live.
 I caught a glimmer of hope and suddenly understood that I had been given a chance to put my life back together.
 I fully committed myself to the twelve steps of recovery, even though nothing about that process was easy.
 I had to become humble enough to admit my mistakes and do the difficult work of cleaning up my past.
 The gift I received from that work, in addition to a sober life, was the embrace of a community of caring individuals who were willing to accept me for exactly who I was.

 As I learned more about yoga, I discovered that the principles of recovery and the principles of Ashtanga yoga are highly complementary to each other.
 Combined, they provide an effective tool for self-transformation.
 Because my life has been profoundly affected by yoga, I want to share the practice with as many people as possible.
 I am no longer ashamed of my story.
 The more I talk with others about it, the more I realize that we have all struggled with something.
 I don’t want anyone to feel like they have to struggle alone.
-I established the Trini Foundation as a way to introduce the healing practice of Ashtanga to people recovering from addiction as well as individuals in other underserved communities.
-I believe in the transformational power of the practice and that everyone can begin a new chapter in their own stories.
+I established the Trini Foundation as a way to introduce the healing practice of Ashtanga to people recovering from substance use disorder.
+I believe in the transformational power of the practice and that everyone can begin a new chapter in their own stories.”